SE Asian Ophthalmologist Training Scholarships

-Every year, the Hawaiian Eye Foundation sponsors one Vietnamese and one Burmese ophthalmologist to undergo training in the U.S. Winners attend the prestigious Lancaster program in Maine.
-They also shadow 3-5 of our SAB members in their home practices for more experience.
-They are also invited to attend a U.S. national conference: either the Hawaiian Eye Meeting, American Association of Ophthalmology conference.
+Hawaiian Eye Foundation is proud to provide scholarship opportunities for Vietnamese, Burmese, Cambodian and Indonesian ophthalmologists to undergo training at The Lancaster Course.
+The scholarship winners attend the prestigious course, held in conjunction with Harvard and the Massachusetts Eye and Ear Institute.
+They then go on to shadow 3-5 of our partners, board members, or advisory board members’ colleagues in their home practices for more experience.
+They are also invited to attend a U.S. national conference: either the Hawaiian Eye Meeting, the American Association of Ophthalmology (AAO) or American Society of Cataract & Refractive Surgery (ASCRS) conference.

-We thank Dr. Lucy Young, Lancaster Course Director, and Dr. John Corboy for their efforts that make this scholarship program happen!
-We also would like to thank Dr. Ralph Chu for his sponsorship as well this year!
+We thank Dr. Lucy Young, Lancaster Course Director, and Dr. John Corboy, Founder of HEF, for their efforts that make this scholarship program happen!

 - Dr. Vo Thi Bao Chau, MD of VietNam